mrhobbeys/phone-number-cleanup/README.md

 ### Gutenberg Block
 Insert the block "Phone Number Clean Up" and toggle the "Show normalized numbers" option in the sidebar.

+### Admin View
+Administrators can view all extracted phone numbers under Tools > Phone Numbers in the WordPress admin.

 ---

 ## How It Works